 Income

-A person’s income can come to affect its daily internet use, as people in the poorer tracts might find it more difficult to sustain a good internet connection (Powell, Bryne, & Dailey, 2010).
+A person’s income can come to affect daily internet usage, as people in the poorer tracts might find it more difficult to sustain a good internet connection (Powell, Bryne, & Dailey, 2010).
 Apart from this basic distinction, analysis sustained on GSS data has already shown the relationship between lower happiness and less fortunate socio-economic groups; Hout (2016) and Hastings (2018) had also previously found that there is some degree of relationship between trust and income inequality within states.
 Further, it is common for other papers analyzing panel data to take the log transformation of income as a measure of control (Carl & Billari, 2014; Zhang & Xiang, 2019), and to use family income rather than respondent income as it tracks occupational earnings rather than total earnings.
 Mewes, Fairbrother, Giordano, Wu, and Wilkes (2021) further divided inflation adjusted income (realinc) with the square root of the number of household members, to account for individual disposable income.
 However, considering that hompop (tracking number of persons in the household) does not have a corresponding 2020 counterpart, we would have to assume that household size did not change between waves.

 Religious Attendance

-Attendance to religious events allows people to feel more connected to one another and gives them additional reasons to get together and avoid isolation (Whitehead & Stroope, 2015).
+Attendance at religious events allows people to feel more connected to one another and gives them additional reasons to get together and avoid isolation (Whitehead & Stroope, 2015).
 Secular analysis by Hastings (2016) further proves this point by indicating that, while quality of friendship could not be verified, both spiritual and non-spiritual persons benefit by engaging in religious activities.
 Other papers further point at the role of religious participation on an increased sense of wellbeing, connectedness and social participation (Dunbar, 2021; Lewis, MacGregor, & Putnam, 2013), although the relationship with life satisfaction requires a stronger spiritual connection with the group (Lim & Putnam, 2010).
 We assume, nevertheless, that religiosity is time-invariant within our sample selection, and we only use attend as a tracker of religious service attendance (“How often do you attend religious services?).

 Technology Use

-Inclusion of technology use in our model has to be twofold: firstly, we would need to take into account the change in actual hours spent on the internet; the timeframe including the advent and consequences of the pandemic obliges a necessary understanding of the need for digital interactions within contexts of social isolation.
+Inclusion of technology use in our model has to be twofold.
+Firstly, we would need to take into account the change in actual hours spent on the internet; the timeframe including the advent and consequences of the pandemic obliges a necessary understanding of the need for digital interactions within contexts of social isolation.
 Quite so, as discussed before, private investigations in the change in patterns of internet use revealed a consistent increase throughout 2020 and 2021 (McClain, Vogels, Perrin, Sechopoulos, & Rainie, 2021).
 To this point, a simple inclusion of wwwhr (“Not counting e-mail, about how many minutes or hours per week do you use the Web?
 (Include time you spend visiting regular web sites and time spent using interactive Internet services like chat rooms, Usenet groups, discussion forums, bulletin boards, and the like.)”), would suffice to control for this change.
 However, we should also take into account the role that the digital world has in the individual’s life, as people whose work directly involves heavy internet use might skew simple tracking of hours spent on the web.
 As such, occ10, which uses the census’ occupational coding, will be adapted into an occtech dummy that places individuals whose job revolves around the web at 1 and others at 0.

 Age